Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 Are you impressed by whatever this guy is showing/talking?
 If no, realize that you need work and get grinding, ultimately you'll get better with practice.

+You can also note down possible questions or scenarios with interviewers and rehearse, doing this activity daily will subconsciously help you gain more confidence.

 Everyone wants solutions, everyone wants skills, think about how are you going to bring any solutions to the table, and how to showcase your skillset.

 > Communication skills will matter more than your knowledge.